jrgcmu/BBpandoc/README.md

 Unzip and copy the folder to `~/Library/Application Support/BBEdit/Scripts`, replacing "BBEdit" with "TextWrangler" if you use the latter.

 If you have BBEdit, copy `pandoc-preview.sh` to `~/Library/Application Support/BBEdit/Preview Filters` (create this directory if it doesn't exist) to use Pandoc as a preview filter (`control`+`p`).
 Custom CSS files can be placed in `~/Library/Application Support/BBEdit/Preview CSS`.
-Renaming the file to `DefaultFilter_ext.sh` where "ext" is the extension you use for markdown files will set pandoc as the default preview filter.
+Renaming the file to `DefaultFilter_LanguageName.sh` where "LanguageName" is the extension you use for markdown files will set pandoc as the default preview filter (e.g. `DefaultFilter_Text File.sh` if use `.txt` for pandoc files.

 # Use